Websites for History Fair Research

-Research and Education leads to the History Fair bibliographies, internet links, and the on-line catalog to CHS materials (note: most recent items).
-Digital projects includes hundreds and thousands on primary sources centered on the Chicago Fire, Haymarket, Daily News photographs, recent immigration.
+Research and Education leads to the History Fair bibliographies, links to recommended websites, and the on-line catalog to CHS materials.
+Elsewhere on the website, find digital projects and exhibitions which include hundreds and thousands of primary sources centered on the Chicago Fire, Haymarket, Daily News photographs, recent immigration, freedom struggles, etc.

 Chicago Public Library

 Search the catalog on-line to help plan for the visit.
 Students can know what the books are on their subject and where to find them (or, at least begin!)
 Learn Chicago contains bibliographies, guides to special collections, helpful timelines, and primary sources.
 Magazines and Databases allow off-site research to many key databases-with a library card.

 Digital copies of older history books and other printed material on Illinois and Chicago.
 There is a special feature on defunct amusement parks throughout the state too.

 Library of Congress

 The Library of Congress website has many avenues to explore that will lead to a wealth of primary source material.

 Check out the LOC primary sources spotlights on Illinois history and Chicago history which TPS-Barat pulled together for its Primary Source Nexus site.